willroberts/fallout4-mods/README.md

   - Concentrated Fire 3 no longer grants increased damage in VATS.
   - Demolition Expert 4 no longer grants increased damage when shooting mines in VATS.
   - Gun Fu no longer grants increased damage in VATS.
 It now grants reload speed at all ranks.
-  - Moving Target 3 no longer grants reduced Action Points drain.
-It now grants damage resistance while moving at all ranks.
   - Nuclear Physicist no longer reduces Fusion Core drain.
 It now scales Radiation Damage by +50/100/150/200%.
   - Quick Hands 2 no longer grants free reloads in VATS.
 It now grants Action Points at all ranks.
   - Sniper 3 no longer grants VATS headshot chance.
 It now grants 30% knockdown chance.